19hours/sg-statutes/Acts/Merchant Shipping (Maritime Labour Convention) Act 2014.md

 (5) When a Maritime Labour Certificate is suspended or withdrawn, the shipowner and master of the ship shall on demand deliver up the certificate to the Director or Recognised Organisation, as the case may be.

-(6) When the renewal inspection is completed not more than 3 months before the expiry of the Maritime Labour Certificate, the new Maritime Labour Certificate shall be valid from the date of completion of the renewal inspection to a date not exceeding 5 years after the date of expiry of the existing Maritime Labour Certificate.
+(6) Subject to subsections (7A) and (7B), when the renewal inspection is completed not more than 3 months before the expiry of the Maritime Labour Certificate, the new Maritime Labour Certificate shall be valid from the date of completion of the renewal inspection to a date not exceeding 5 years after the date of expiry of the existing Maritime Labour Certificate.

+[Act 3 of 2019 wef 01/04/2019]

-(7) When the renewal inspection is completed more than 3 months before the expiry of the Maritime Labour Certificate, the new Maritime Labour Certificate shall be valid from the date of completion of the renewal inspection to a date not exceeding 5 years after the date of completion of the renewal inspection.
+(7) Subject to subsections (7A) and (7B), when the renewal inspection is completed more than 3 months before the expiry of the Maritime Labour Certificate, the new Maritime Labour Certificate shall be valid from the date of completion of the renewal inspection to a date not exceeding 5 years after the date of completion of the renewal inspection.

+[Act 3 of 2019 wef 01/04/2019]

+(7A) Where the renewal inspection in respect of a ship is completed before the expiry of the existing Maritime Labour Certificate, but the new Maritime Labour Certificate cannot immediately be issued and made available on board that ship, the Director or a Recognised Organisation may extend the validity of the existing Maritime Labour Certificate for a period not more than 5 months after the date the existing Maritime Labour Certificate would otherwise expire.

+[Act 3 of 2019 wef 01/04/2019]

+(7B) Where the validity of the existing Maritime Labour Certificate is extended under subsection (7A), the new Maritime Labour Certificate is valid for a period not exceeding 5 years after the date of expiry of the existing Maritime Labour Certificate after the extension is granted under that subsection.

+[Act 3 of 2019 wef 01/04/2019]

 (8) A Maritime Labour Certificate and an interim Maritime Labour Certificate issued under this Part shall be in the form prescribed by the Authority.